 The combination of steady activity and highly authoritative insider content puts Puerto Rico Report in a strong position.

 The first year the website was live, we had one visit from the Office of the President.
-Now we often have several visits a week — sometimes several in one day.
+Within a couple of years we often had several visits a week — sometimes several in one day.
 I would like to imagine President Obama relaxing with a cup of coffee and enjoying our blog posts, but we know there are people paid to follow up Google alerts and check out news sources.

 If your website is not doing what you had hoped it would, think about this as you start your next strategic planning session.